Do you want to keep your chickens warm during winter? If you are searching for an affordable and easy solution, this guide will help you.

 These holes and vents may be found on coop bodies, window centers, door sides and bottoms, and roofs.
 Seal those gaps and openings with caulk or weatherstripping materials.

-Warmth and airflow must be maintained in a chicken coop during cold weather, along with proper ventilation.
+During cold weather, you must maintain warmth and airflow in a chicken coop, along with proper ventilation.

 Proper ventilation prevents moisture inside the coop and avoids frostbite and other health issues in hens.